Heat Pumps in District Heating

 ICAX is involved in the design and installation of the following district heating schemes based on heat pumps:

-- Balanced Energy Network at London South Bank University
+- Balanced Energy Network: an open loop aquifer system at London South Bank University

-- Owen Square District Heating at Easton, Bristol
+- Owen Square District Heating: a closed loop system at Easton, Bristol, including summer recharge.

 See also Heat Networks Investment Project